-The Academic Director will approve appointment of a member of staff to be responsible for planning and management of the off-site activity concerned.
+The College Principal will approve the appointment of a member of staff to be responsible for planning and management of the off-site activity concerned.
 An off-site activity cannot take place if no member of staff can be appointed as being responsible.